Mr Ian Christie

 Mon. - Fri.
 9am-6pm most days

 1999-2011: Freelance researcher, advisor, teacher and writer on sustainable development and environmental policy.
 Projects for central and local government, public agencies, business, NGOs and think-tanks.
 Part-time policy advisor to ministers and officials on sustainable housing and climate policy, 2006-2008.
 Associate of Green Alliance think-tank.
-Visiting professor and lecturer at CES.
+Visiting professor and lecturer at CES (2005-11).
 Chair of RESOLVE advisory group at CES, 2007-2010.
 Trustee of Involve; Foundation for Democracy and Sustainable Development; Global Action Plan.
 Advisory committee member for WWF-UK's global and national programmes, 2004-2010.
+WWF Fellow 2010-2015.

-2003-2006: Job-share as joint head of environment, economy and waste management services at Surrey County Council.
+2003-2006: Joint head of sustainability and environment, economy and waste management services at Surrey County Council.

 1997-1999: Deputy / acting director of Demos think-tank, London.